- Is it safe to eat walnuts (akhrot) during pregnancy?

 g=grams; mg=milligrams; IU=International Units

-The nutritional quotient and the health benefits they offer make walnuts a must-include food in your pregnancy item.
+The nutritional quotient and the health benefits offered make walnuts a must-include food in your pregnancy diet.

 How Many Walnuts Can You Eat Per Day During Pregnancy?